pawel-napieracz/cordova-plugin-onegini/docs/public/reference/resource/fetch.md

 | `headers` | `{ Content-Type: "application/json" }` | The HTTP headers of the server response
 | `body` | - | The body of the server response

-The error callback contains an object the usual error code and description.
+The error callback contains an object with the usual error code and description.

 In addition, it contains an `httpResponse` if an http request was performed (might not be the case, for example when an IOException occurs).
-The `httpResponse` object containing the same `status`, `statusText`, `headers` and `body` properties as the success response.
+The `httpResponse` object contains the same `status`, `statusText`, `headers` and `body` properties as a success response.

 | Property | Example | Description |
 | --- | --- | --- |